justinmelnick/justinmelnick.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome.
+Hi.
 I am a Ph.D. student in the [Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html) at New York University.

 I write on international politics and political economy.
 I am particularly interested in the domestic institutional factors that shape international outcomes, and vice versa.
 My current research focuses on how electoral incentives affect the negotiation of or withdrawal from international agreements, and on the political economy of climate change.
 Methodologically, I primarily leverage game-theoretic tools.